France 4: Reconversion to a hybrid channel (2014)

 On 31 March 2014, France 4 got a rebrand and started to timeshare most of its daily time with the Ludo and Zouzous blocks for children.

 In evenings, it targeted a young adult audience, but in 2016, France 4 was refocused on family.

-Closure plan
+Averted closure, focus on cultural programmes

 In June 2018, a proposal was issued to shut down France 4 as part of planned reforms of France Télévisions, with programming dispersed to France 3, France 5 and online platforms.
 The proposal was criticised by France's animation industry.